Damrl-lab/QNoise/README.md

 Noise Adaptation in NISQ Quantum Machine Learning: From Mitigation Limits to Benefit Characterization

-The paper is a study paper.
 It examines when measured noise regimes are harmful, when they are tolerable, and when they exhibit narrow transient benefits under explicit resource budgets.
 The repository supports two goals.

 1. Reproduce the simulator based case studies that show how different noise channels can change early optimization dynamics.
 2. Reproduce the cost aware, profile aggregated evaluation metric, Noise Adapted Performance Ratio, together with robustness diagnostics.